zuozhenggh/learning-library/data-management-library/big-data/bds-load-balancer/load-balancer/load-balancer.md

 <!-- UPDATE TO POINT TO OTHER LAB -->

-**Note:** If you want to create a load balancer for an HA cluster, see the [Use a Load Balancer to Access Services on Big Data Service (HA Cluster)](https://bgelernt.github.io/learning-library/data-management-library/big-data/bds-load-balancer-ha/workshops/freetier/?qa=true?lab=use-load-balancer-access-services-on-big/?qa=true&lab=use-load-balancer-access-services-on-big) lab.
+**Note:** If you want to create a load balancer for an HA cluster, see the [Use a Load Balancer to Access Services on Big Data Service (HA Cluster)](https://bgelernt.github.io/learning-library/data-management-library/big-data/bds-load-balancer-ha/workshops/freetier/?qa=true?lab=use-load-balancer-access-services-on-big/?qa=true&lab=use-load-balancer-access-services-on-big) workshop.
 If you want to use SSL certificates from a trusted certificate authority, see [Use a Load Balancer to Connect to Services on a Cluster](https://docs.oracle.com/en/cloud/paas/big-data-service/user/use-load-balancer-connect-cluster.html) in *Using Big Data Service*.

 ### What Do You Need?

 * This workshop requires an Oracle Cloud account.
 You may use your own cloud account or you can get a Free Trial account as described in the <!-- Prerequisites--> **Get Started with Oracle Cloud** lab in the **Contents** menu. <!-- FIND OUT ABOUT RENAMING THAT TO "GET STARTED WITH ORACLE CLOUD"-->

 * Any operating system command shell containing Secure Shell (SSH) and Secure Copy (SCP).
-This lab assumes you're using a recent installation of Windows, such as Windows 10, which includes Windows PowerShell, `ssh`, and `scp`.
+This workshop assumes you're using a recent installation of Windows, such as Windows 10, which includes Windows PowerShell, `ssh`, and `scp`.

   * An **Oracle Cloud Infrastructure environment** with a **Virtual Cloud Network (VCN)**, a **public subnet**, appropriate **security rules**, and a **Big Data Service non-HA cluster**.
-The fastest way to set up the environment for this lab is to complete the <!-- [Getting Started with Oracle Big Data Service (HA Cluster)](https://oracle.github.io/learning-library/data-management-library/big-data/bds/workshops/freetier/?lab=introduction-oracle-big-data-service) --> [Getting Started with Oracle Big Data Service (Non-HA Cluster)](https://oracle.github.io/learning-library/data-management-library/big-data/bds-non-ha/workshops/freetier/?lab=introduction-oracle-big-data-service) workshop.
-Specifically, you must complete the following labs in that workshop:
+The fastest way to set up the environment for this workshop is to complete the [Getting Started with Oracle Big Data Service (Non-HA Cluster)](https://oracle.github.io/learning-library/data-management-library/big-data/bds-non-ha/workshops/freetier/?lab=introduction-oracle-big-data-service) workshop.
+You can complete the entire workshop if you want, but you must complete at least the following labs:

     * **Lab 1: Set Up Your BDS Environment**
     * **Lab 2: Create a BDS Hadoop Cluster**